 Research Security Training

-Even if you are not submitting a DOE proposal, we encourage researchers to complete research security training.
+Even if you are not submitting a proposal to a federal agency that requires Research Security Training, we encourage all researchers to complete research security training.
 Other federal agencies will be implementing similar requirements.
 While the timing of when training must be completed varies by agency, they all share the goal of promoting research security awareness and protecting the integrity of federally funded research.

 The definition of Covered Individuals is program-specific, and the DOE may expand the list of Covered Individuals.